kglw-dot-net/phase1/songs/dusk-to-dawn-on-lygon-street.md

 # Lyrics

 > Bedtime for the birds as night cloaks the earth
-> Then the moon smiles at the suns birth
+> Then the moon smiles at the sun's birth
 > Faceless night cowers underneath the ever changing moonlit sky
 > Can you believe the way night falls away?
 > As the sun starts a new day
 >
 > Plants raise their leaves as the sun waves goodbye
 > Dusk greets the horizon as day fades
-> Black lines bend round a cityscape while trailing off in the sunsets wake
+> Black lines bend round a cityscape while trailing off in the sunset's wake
 > I can foresee that dawn will bring the light
 > As the sun gives way to night